wxcctechsummit/wxcclabguides/LTRCCT-2013/Lab_Info.md

 1. Proctors is your number 1 contact.
 If you need assistance just raise your hand.

 2. All registered participants are also added to the support room where the engineering and Product Management team is added.
 As an alternative way, you can use that space for any questions related to the digital channels.

+### May good fortune smile on you as you begin this new adventure :)

 <script>
 function mainPage() {window.location.href = "https://wxcctechsummit.github.io/wxcclabguides/LTRCCT-2013/Home.html";}